 For the cooler season, complex, rich and comforting flavours have been used from starters right through to desserts.
 For an indulgently warm appetiser, try the twice-baked spinach soufflé served with a Gruyere cheese sauce and walnut crumble.
 For something warm, rich and hearty, the oxtail ravioli with creamed spinach, roasted butternut and sage nut butter sauce really hits the spot, as does the crowd-pleasing pulled pork croquettes with aioli and sweet corn salsa.

 The mains also showcase their fair share of complex and rich flavours.
-The lamb two ways is irresistible: a braised, pulled lamb shoulder and grilled lamb chop served with crushed rosemary new potatoes, roasted vegetables and a wonderfully flavourful lamb broth.
+The Herb Encrusted Rack of Lamb is served with crushed rosemary new potatoes, roasted winter vegetables and a luxurious red wine jus.

 Inspired by his father’s harbour-working days, Chef Adrian always has a seafood dish on the menu that shows his appreciation and skill in this arena, and this new winter menu is no different.
 If you’re feeling fancy, the Champagne battered hake with caviar cream cheese and panzanella salad is the obvious choice, and if you’re still having trouble deciding, the seafood platter will give you a little taste of almost everything.

 Chef Adrian also has another role model, his Ouma.
 She was known for her amazing desserts – and it shows.
 The homemade apple crumble with crème anglaise does a classic dessert justice.
 Furthermore, the 70% dark chocolate fondant is indulgent and divine, and cleverly balanced with a naartjie ice cream.

 We’re looking forward to opening that bottle of red wine and sharing it with some good food and even better company at Shimmy.
 Chef Adrian puts it best: “Food is family, good times and memories that never fade, so the taste of our food should linger on our palates and minds.”